 What if I cannot make it to a session?
 What is your cancellation policy?

 If you are unable to make the session, you are required to inform me at least 24 hours in advance.
-No-Call/No-Show will be charged the full session fee.
+If there is a No-Call/No-Show or Late Cancellation, you will be charged a $50 fee.